-On May 20, 2019, the aforementioned water supply agreements were signed and formally executed as part of the Lower Basin Drought Contingency Plan signing ceremony held at Hoover Dam.
-In 2019, CAGRD will file the appropriate applications with ADWR to implement these agreements, which include two water storage permits at GRIC's Olberg Dam Underground Storage Facility (USF), a Recovery Well Permit in the Pinal AMA and a Notice of Water Exchange.
-All LTSC purchases associated with these agreements were approved by ADWR in August 2019 and will be reflected in CAGRD's 2019 Annual Operation Report.
+In 2019 and 2020, CAGRD obtained all necessary regulatory approvals from ADWR to implement the GRIC agreements, which included two water storage permits at GRIC's Olberg Dam Underground Storage Facility (USF) issued on October 8, 2019, a Recovery Well Permit in the Pinal AMA and a Notice of Water Exchange.
+All LTSC purchases associated with these agreements were approved by ADWR in August 2019 and are reflected in this Annual Operations Report.